Everyone's going to see Avengers: Age of Ultron

 end of their résumés, but few can boast the rocket-like arc of Elizabeth

-Olsen, whose filmography soars from a cameo appearance in 1994's How the West Was Fun
+Olsen, whose filmography soars from a cameo appearance in 1994's

 -- one of the countless direct-to-video efforts filmed by her older